 Tax Resident Status in Malaysia

 In order to be eligible for incentives, you must be identified as a tax resident in Malaysia.
 Every citizen of Malaysia is automatically defined as a tax resident of the country.
-However, foreigners who lived in Malaysia or is currently living within the Malaysia territorial borders for more than 182 days will also be regarded as a tax resident in Malaysia.
+However, foreigners will only receive the tax resident status after they have resided in Malaysia for more than 182 days.

 Here’s a quick summary of a tax resident and non-resident: